kristinaklyap/balu/README.md

 # Balu Webshop

-The project is a modern webshop developed using TypeScript and React (+ React Redux Toolkit) for the frontend, and a headless CMS called Strapi for the backend.
+The project is a modern webshop developed using JavaScript and React (+ React Redux Toolkit) for the frontend, and a headless CMS called Strapi for the backend.
 Payments are supported by Stripe.

 This repo contains only frontend part of the project.